twoBirds/twobirds/README.md

 copy twoBirds.js from this and insert into your project.
 Have fun!

 ## Use case
+- easily adding JS functionality to server side rendered HTML
+- migrating from an existing server side rendered website to a single page application
+- any size from embedded small functionality to enterprise apps

+# Features
 - component style web programming
 - distributed programming
-- any size from embedded small functionality to enterprise apps

-# Features
-- async on demand loading, recursive inside tb objects
+- async on demand loading, recursive
 - effective multiple inheritance
 - web-components-like programming, defining repository objects
-- instances of top level tB objects live in a DOM node or other tB instances
-- own chained selector for tl tB objects
-- own async trigger mechanism on app level

 # Status:
+- core API stable, optimization and cleanup on the way
-- preliminary stable
+- what is not documented here is preliminary code
 - will be updated w/ new functionality as needed

 # History